Bad Writing Advice you should ignore

 Telling becomes a problem when writers use it to skip over interesting details that the reader wants to know.
 It also creates distance between the reader and the character’s experience.
 Or it dumps piles of uninteresting backstory on readers.

-Better advice: Showing is usually better than telling
+Better advice: Showing is often better than telling

-In most cases showing is preferred to telling, but the writer must use his/her best judgment to decide when telling better serves to story.
+In many cases showing is preferred to telling, but the writer must use his/her best judgment to decide when telling better serves to story.

 Want to know more about turning showing into telling?